tjd1234/cmpt135spring2024/obsidian/135website2024/pointers and memory management.md

 ![[threeMemoryRegions.png]]
 [[Static memory]] has a fixed size that is known at compile-time, and it never gets bigger or smaller.
 Global variables and constants are stored in static memory.

 [[Stack memory]] stores local variables and function parameters.
 Stack memory is *automatically* allocated and de-allocated as needed.
-When a function is called, its parameters and local variables are put onto stack memory, and when the function ends its parameters and variables are automatically removed (see [[calling a function]]).
+When a function is called, its parameters and local variables are put onto stack memory, and when the function ends its parameters and variables are automatically removed (see [[How function calls work]]).

 [[Free store memory|Free store (heap) memory]] is all the other memory.
 In contrast to [[stack memory]] it is *not* automatically managed in C++ (although many other programming languages do manage it automatically using a [[garbage collection|garbage collector]]).
 Instead, a C++ programmer must manually allocate memory on the free store using `new`, and de-allocate it using `delete`/`delete[]`.